-The following are proposed strategies for developing a thriving post-war Negev, along with specific ideas that may serve as starting points for discussion and exploration.
+The following are proposed strategies for helping to develop a thriving post-war Negev, along with specific ideas that may serve as starting points for discussion and exploration.

-ECONOMIC DEVELOPMENT, INNOVATION AND ENTREPRENEURSHIP
+ECONOMIC DEVELOPMENT, INNOVATION, & ENTREPRENEURSHIP

-Economic development, innovation, and entrepreneurship are central to our mission.
-At the heart of entrepreneurship is the translation of ideas into action, of ideas into economic or social opportunities.
-The founding of the State of Israel was the result of an entrepreneurial spirit, as was the founding of the University.
-This makes the provision of entrepreneurial skills, and the cultivation of an entrepreneurial mindset, vital to BGU's efforts to foster regional growth and prosperity.
-Moreover, we must create the conditions for still more knowledge spillover to Negev industry and ensure alignment between our knowledge production and the needs of local industries.
-As our graduates are a sought-after commodity for industry, we can help incentivize company relocations to Beer-Sheva, thus enhancing knowledge exchange between our university and local industries.
+At the heart of entrepreneurship is the translation of ideas into economic or social opportunities.
+This makes the provision of entrepreneurial skills and the cultivation of an entrepreneurial mindset vital to BGU's efforts to foster regional growth and prosperity.
+Moreover, we must create the conditions for still more knowledge spillover to Negev industry, and ensure alignment between our knowledge production and local industry needs.2

-SOCIAL EMBEDDEDNESS AND EMPOWERMENT
+SOCIAL EMBEDDEDNESS & EMPOWERMENT

-BGU will embed its teaching, research, and human capital at every level of the Negev's society.
+Rather than engage with communities in ad-hoc and temporary ways, BGU will embed its teaching, research, and human capital at every level of the Negev's society.
 We will develop mutually beneficial strategies for solving problems, empowering communities to address their own challenges, and creating a vibrant civil society.

-RESEARCH AND GLOBAL SOLUTIONS
+RESEARCH & GLOBAL SOLUTIONS